paulaweir/frontend/docs/01-start-here/08-incidents.md

 Check whether REAL traffic is increasing to the app.
 As discussed above, Fastly itself will send more requests when apps start to return a non-200 response.
-You can use the[Fastly Dashboard](https://manage.fastly.com/) along with the CloudWatch dashboard for the app in question to try to find out if you are experiencing more real user traffic vs extra 'synthetic' traffic from Fastly.
+You can use the [Fastly Dashboard](https://manage.fastly.com/) along with the CloudWatch dashboard for the app in question to try to find out if you are experiencing more real user traffic vs extra 'synthetic' traffic from Fastly.